matt035343/interactive-scala/README.md

 ## Release Notes

+### 1.4.0

+Changed:
+- Now requires Scala Syntax (official) extension.
+- Fixed that the shortcuts were available outside Scala files.

+Added:
+- Execute a whole file by opening it in the editor and press `ctrl+alt+enter` or by selecting it from the context menu in the file.
+- Reset Interactive Scala by pressing `ctrl+alt+r` or by selecting it from the context menu in the file.

 ### 1.3.0

 Changed:
 - Free choice of the interpreter, you are no longer limited to `scala` and `sbt console`.
 - The cursor now moves to the next line when you execute a single line.